-Reduce, reuse and recycle—there are plenty of ways to be a little more green this Earth Day, especially when it comes to your skincare, wellness and beauty routines.
+Reduce, reuse and recycle—there are plenty of ways to be a little more green this Earth Month, especially when it comes to your skincare, wellness and beauty routines.
 Many brands in this notoriously wasteful space are making strides towards more environmentally-conscious practices, low-impact natural ingredients, and low- or no-waste packaging.
 While you should always use what you have (and repurpose the container whenever possible) before investing in any additional eco-friendly options, if you’re trying to cut down on your plastic consumption, these are all great options to consider for your next medicine cabinet refresh.
-Here, 20 of our favorite effective, low-waste products you’ll want to keep in your rotation for good.
+Here, some of our favorite effective, low-waste products you’ll want to keep in your rotation for good.

 Kate McLeod’s solid moisturizer “stones” are beloved for their decadent feel and minimal, plant-based ingredient list.
 Each one is made by hand in small batches, and you have your choice of packaging: a refillable bamboo canister, or a recyclable cardboard sleeve.